Battle of Langensalza (1866)

 The Battle of Langensalza was fought on 27 June 1866, during the Austro-Prussian War, near Bad Langensalza in what is now modern Germany, between the Kingdom of Hanover and the Kingdom of Prussia.
 The Hanoverians won the battle but were then surrounded by a larger and reinforced Prussian army.
 Unable to link up with their Bavarian allies to the south, the Hanoverians surrendered.

-That marked the demise of the Hanoverian Army and the annexation of Hanover into the burgeoning Prussia, which systematically unified Germany into the modern nation state.
+That marked the demise of the Royal Hanoverian Army and the annexation of Hanover into the burgeoning Prussia, which systematically unified Germany into the modern nation state.

 Background

 After declaring that he felt "trapped, like a fox indoors... [with] no choice but to bite my way out," the Kingdom of Prussia's Wilhelm I initiated the Austro-Prussian War to conquer and unite a majority of the German principalities.
 Many small German states existed prior to 1866; in anticipation of war, they allied themselves with either Austria or Prussia depending on their desires and goals.
 Most kingdoms surrounding Prussia allied with Austria for fear of losing their autonomy to Prussia.
 As a result, Prussia was geographically isolated.
 Prussia was boxed against the Baltic Sea, which prompted Wilhelm to make that statement.
 King George V of Hanover believed he could negotiate independently with the Austrians and Prussians, which wasted time that could have been used to strengthen his forces by joining other German states.
 When he finally attempted to do so, it was too late.
 In a show of Hanover's naïveté, George's Foreign Minister declared that Bismarck would never break the law that insisted on maintaining a six-week interval before invading another land.
 On 15 June 1866, Wilhelm ordered Hanover, Saxony and Kassel to disarm at once, effectively beginning the war with Austria’s allies.
 On 16 June, Prussian forces began moving against all three German states, with those of General August Karl von Goeben approaching Hanover.